Module 10: Augustine

 Click the button next to the best answer for each question, or drag each term to its best definition.
 Then press the Submit button at the bottom to see if your answers are correct.

-Drag each location to its history
+Drag each term to its definition

 Augustine desired to be a Christian philosopher, so he planned to avoid the monastic life